RabinThapa1998/RabinThapa1998/README.md

 ### Hi there 👋.
-I am Rabin Thapa ,I am Full Stack Developer.
+I am Rabin Thapa ,I am Software Developer.

 -   🌱 I’m currently working at Ingrails as a frontend developer
 -   💬 Talk to me about new technologies